TronNerd82/CoolCalcProgram/README.md

 # CoolCalcProgram
-I was in a snarky mood, so I made CoolCalc, the miserable arithmetic calculator that insults you at every usage. calc.c is the source code, and the CoolCalc file is a Linux executable made with gcc on a Raspberry Pi 4.
+I was in a snarky mood, so I made CoolCalc, the miserable arithmetic calculator that insults you at every usage.
-I've never distributed my programs before, so I don't know if the CoolCalc executable will work on all machines, if not, the source code is here for you to mess around with.
+I've never distributed my programs before, so I guarantee it completely sucks.

 To compile the source code, just type: gcc -Wall calc.c -o CoolCalc